tomjspain/mecPortal-experiment1/_applications/gem_gemcap_pdac.md

 <h2 id="desc"> Description of model </h2>
 <h3 id="cfm"> Gemcitabine CFM </h3>
 <p>
-The GEM CFM model was used to generate counterfactual evidence had the ESPAC-4 data cohort been treated with GEM.
+The GEM CFM model (developed on the ESPAC-3 data) was used to generate counterfactual evidence had the ESPAC-4 data cohort been treated with GEM.
 The actual observed response of patients treated with GEMCAP were then compared against the model's expected response of the data cohort.